Convergence of nonhomogeneous Hawkes processes and Feller random measures: Properties of Feller random measures

-which, in turn, establishes \eqref{equ:Sig-bds}. \end{proof} \begin{corollary} Suppose that $\rho$ is a Mittag-Leffler distribution with parameter $\al \in (0,1]$, and that $\mu$ is the Lebesgue measure on $[0,\infty)$.
-Then $\xi \sim F(\mu,\rho)$ admits a square-integrable density if and only if $\al > 1/2$. \end{corollary}
+It is a direct consequence of Proposition \ref{pro:diag-asy}, as formulated in Corollary \ref{cor:gater} below, that in the special case of the Mittag-Leffler measure $\rho$, a density may or may not exist, depending on the value of the parameter $\al$. \begin{corollary} Suppose that $\rho$ is a Mittag-Leffler distribution with parameter $\al \in (0,1]$, and that $\mu$ is the Lebesgue measure on $\pos$.
+Then $\xi \sim F(\mu,\rho)$ admits a square-integrable density if and only if $\al > 1/2$. \end{corollary} On the other hand, Feller measures are almost surely non-atomic for all parameter pairs: \begin{proposition} For any GID $\rho$ with $\rho(\set{0})=0$ and any locally finite $\mu$, the Feller random measure $\xi \sim F(\mu,\rho)$ is almost surely atom-free, i.e.